zulip/zulip/docs/development/setup-advanced.md

 ## Installing manually on Linux

-We recommend one of the other installation models, since we test those continuously.
+We recommend one of the other installation methods, since we test those continuously.
 But if you know what you're doing and really want to install everything manually, these instructions should work.

 * [Debian or Ubuntu systems](#on-debian-or-ubuntu-systems)
 * [Fedora 22 (experimental)](#on-fedora-22-experimental)